Hosting of internally displaced persons

 Title: Strengthening Ukrainian communities hosting internally displaced people

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry for Regional Development, Building and Housing of Ukraine; Ministry of Social Politics of Ukraine
+Lead executing agency: Ministry of Social Politics of Ukraine; Ministry for Communities and Territories Development of Ukraine

 Overall term: 2015 to 2019

-The conflict in the eastern part of Ukraine has forced around 2.5 million people to flee the disputed territories.
-Officially there are approximately 350,000 people registered as internally displaced persons (IDPs) in the regions (oblast) of Kharkiv, Dnipropetrovsk and Zaporizhzhya.
-The large number of IDPs and their unregulated influx create major problems for host communities.
-Municipal and civil society institutions are unable to meet the increased demand for basic services.
+The conflict in the eastern part of Ukraine has forced around 2.8 million people to flee the disputed territories.
+Approximately 1.4 million people are registered as internally displaced persons (IDPs), of whom some 255,000 are living in the administrative districts (oblasts) immediately to the west, namely Kharkiv, Dnipropetrovsk and Zaporizhzhya (as of August 2019).
+The large number of internally displaced persons and the constantly changing situation present the host communities with major challenges.
+For this reason, municipal and civil society institutions are unable to meet the increased demand for basic health and social services.